CYinGitHub/BLE_Spark_pedal/README.md

 # Yet another bluetooth pedal for the PG Spark practice amp
 It now can handle some basic functions, but it's extremely buggy and cut yet.
-It's gonna be a standalone bluetooth footswitch for Spark amp to use in "gig mode", ie to switch between tones stored within the pedal, or turn On/Off effects inside a tone with just one tap.
-So it's gonna keep a reasonable number of presets as file(s) in on-board flash.
+It's gonna be a standalone bluetooth footswitch for Spark amp to use in "gig mode", ie to switch between tones (stored within the amp, extending 4 hardware presets by a reasonable a reasonable number of presets stored in on-board flash), or turn On/Off effects inside a tone with just one tap.
-This config will probably be accessable via on-board web server thru WiFi (AP/Infrastructure mode).
+These presets will probably be accessable via the on-board web server thru WiFi connection (AP/Infrastructure mode).
 Or in some other way.

 ## Hardware
 It's ESP32 based.